sebfisch/html-rb/README.md

       inline 'gem install html-0.1.1.gem'
     }
     p {
-      text 'You can also use the latest version of this gem in you project. ' text 'Just include this line in the Gemfile:'
+      text 'You can also use the latest version of this gem in your project. ' text 'Just include this line in the Gemfile:'
     }
     pre {